kaputnikGo/kaputnikGo.github.io/index.md

   public static final String ACS_MORNING_PRIME_TIME_END_DEFAULT = "09:00";
 ```

-So from here we can assume that the app has specific times and device attitudes that it will allow it to commence the audio capture process.
+So from here we can assume that the app has specific times and device attitudes that will allow it to commence the audio capture process.

-When the game app is first started, the SDK inside it gets an updated and obfuscated database file called acr.a.2.1.4.db.zero.mp3 (note the mp3 file extension).
+When the game app is first started, the SDK embedded inside gets an updated and obfuscated database file called acr.a.2.1.4.db.zero.mp3 (note the mp3 file extension).
 The head of the file looks like this:
 ```
 00000000  41 6c 70 68 6f 6e 73 6f  41 43 52 20 20 20 20 20  |AlphonsoACR     |
 00000010  00 00 00 00 06 31 2e 34  2e 30 00 55 01 00 00 1a  |.....1.4.0.U....|